aetperf/aetperf.github.io/_posts/2020-06-01-Lunch-break,-plotting-excess-death-in-french-department-zones-with-Python.md

 ![png](/img/2020-06-01_01/output_27_0.png)

-Now instead of plotting all the different curves corresponding to each department, let's plot a choropleth map and color the department zones with relative and absolute excess death.
+Now let's plot a choropleth map and color the department zones with relative and absolute excess death.

 ## Choropleth Maps